tinglou/backerror-rs/README.md

 # backerror

 `backerror` is a Rust library that enhances error handling by automatically capturing location information and stack traces for errors.
 It provides a seamless integration with [thiserror](https://github.com/dtolnay/thiserror) to improve debugging capabilities by tracking where errors originate in your code.
+When an error is thrown, error chain and stack trace are captured and displayed in a user-friendly format.

 ## Features

-- **Automatic Location Tracking**: Automatically captures the source location (file, line, column) where an error originates
+* **Automatic Location Tracking**: Automatically captures the source location (file, line, column) where an error originates
-- **Stack Trace Capture**: Optionally captures full stack traces for better debugging
+* **Stack Trace Capture**: Optionally captures full stack traces for better debugging
-- **Seamless Integration**: Works with existing `thiserror`-based error types
+* **Seamless Integration**: Works with existing `thiserror`-based error types
-- **Zero-cost Abstraction**: Only incurs runtime cost when enabled (can be disabled in release builds)
+* **Zero-cost Abstraction**: Only incurs runtime cost when enabled (can be disabled in release builds)
-- **Transparent Wrapping**: Preserves the original error type while adding location metadata
+* **Transparent Wrapping**: Preserves the original error type while adding location metadata
-- **Conditional Compilation**: Can be disabled in release builds to minimize overhead
+* **Conditional Compilation**: Can be disabled in release builds to minimize overhead

 ## Installation